 This indicator reports soft drink consumption by census tract by estimating expenditures for carbonated beverages, as a percentage of total food-at-home expenditures.
 Soda is directly related to obesity and poor dental health.
-In Bartow County, households spent an average 4.27 percent of their food budget on sodas in 2019, which are slightly higher than average state and national expenditures, which were 4.18 percent and 4.02 percent, respectively.
-Some ZIP codes spent more on soda, such as 30161 and 30145 which had rates much higher than other ZIP codes.
+In Gwinnett County, households spent an average 4.18 percent of their food budget on sodas in 2019, which are relatively on par with average state and national expenditures, which were 4.18 percent and 4.02 percent, respectively.